-Lisa Rinna’s Bikini Pic Gets Ugly, Fan Accusing Her Of Causing Daughter’s Anorexia Gets Reply
+Lisa Rinna’s Bikini Pic Gets Ugly, Fan Accuses Her Of Causing Daughter’s Anorexia

 Fans appeared to be on both sides of the fence.
 While some agreed with the original comment and voiced it via responses, others took the time to consider other perspectives – namely, that the comment was somewhat hurtful towards Lisa.
 The star has been open about how worried she was regarding her daughter’s illness.

 Amelia herself seems to be handling her recovery well.
-This teen’s worryingly thin social media images are still live over on her Instagram, but they now come covered by more recent posts showing Amelia looking happier and healthier.
+This teen’s worryingly thin social media images are still live over on her Instagram, but they have since been overshadowed by more recent posts showing Amelia looking happier and healthier.
 She has even given a full Glamour interview directly centering around her food issues.

-Lisa’s update may have taken an unexpected turn, but it did prove popular overall.
-It had racked up over 18,000 likes within six hours of going live.
-A like came in from Kelly Ripa.
+Lisa’s update may have taken an unexpected turn, but it did prove to be popular overall.
+It had racked up over 18,000 likes — including one from Kelly Ripa — within six hours of going live.

 Fans wishing to see more of Lisa should follow her Instagram.